ahmgeek/tram_time/README.md

  - [ ] Add more info to the returned response.
  - [ ] Add slots/locations as a setup.
  - [ ] Add the Alexa json model.

+## Epilogue
+I may not work on any of the above tasks at all, the code works blazningly amazing, alexa tells me what I want every morning, and that's super cool.
+I wanted to add more features and make this works for everyone there, but I don't have time... you can reach me however for any questions 😘